-• DEVELOPMENT ASSOCIATED WITH IMPLEMENTATION OF THE PROPOSED PROJECT AND OTHER RELATED CUMULATIVE PROJECTS COULD RESULT IN CUMULATIVELY CONSIDERABLE IMPACTS TO FIRE SERVICES.
+DEVELOPMENT ASSOCIATED WITH IMPLEMENTATION OF THE PROPOSED PROJECT AND OTHER RELATED CUMULATIVE PROJECTS COULD RESULT IN CUMULATIVELY CONSIDERABLE IMPACTS TO FIRE SERVICES.

 Impact Analysis: Neighboring cities, including San Dimas, Pomona, and Diamond Bar also receive fire protection services from the LACoFD.
 Implementation of the proposed project and related cumulative projects could increase demand on fire protection services provided by the LACoFD.
 Individual cities have standards for reviewing new development projects to ensure that adequate fire protection services would be available and that fire codes and requirements are met.
 Each cumulative project would be reviewed on a project-by-project basis for compliance with minimum standards and if necessary, would be required to mitigate to the extent feasible potential impacts to fire protection services associated with the proposed development.
 As stated, the proposed project would result in less than significant impacts to fire protection services.
+Therefore, implementation of the proposed project would not result in significant cumulative impacts in regards to fire protection services.